neomedia6989/docs-2/docs/clients/ios.md

         <figcaption></figcaption>
       </figure>

-    - Once you've accessed the Quality Menu, select "**Maximum**" from the options available.
+    - Once you've accessed the Quality Menu, select **Maximum** from the options available.
 For the other settings, compare your screen to the image below.
-Note that the cellular data and "Automatically adjust quality" settings are optional and should be set according to your specific data plan requirements.
+Note that the cellular data and 'Automatically adjust quality' settings are optional and should be set according to your specific data plan requirements.

       <figure markdown>
       ![(../media/clients-ios-7.png "Select 'Maximum'")](https://docs.blackbeard.media/media/clients-ios-7.png){ width=350 }